zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Take a look at the individual factors in Equations 12.11-12.13: those outside the brackets oscillate between 0 and 1, while the terms  inside greatly depend on the distance between the observation point \\(\bm{r}\\) and the source \\(\bm{r_0}\\).
 This suggests that we may divide the entire space into zones based on the proximity to the observation point.
-If we are interested in the value of the field located near the source, we say that the observation point belongs to the [near-field](https://en.wikipedia.org/wiki/Near_and_far_field) zone.
-Similarly, far-away points are said to be located in the [far-field](https://en.wikipedia.org/wiki/Near_and_far_field) zone.
-Between them is a region called the *transition* zone.
+If we are interested in the value of the field located near the source (the so-called *near field*), we say that the observation point belongs to the [near zone](https://en.wikipedia.org/wiki/Near_and_far_field).
+Similarly, far-away points are said to be located in the [far zone](https://en.wikipedia.org/wiki/Near_and_far_field) (and the field in that range is called the *far field*).
+Between them is a region called the *transition zone*.

 If we fix a value of \\(k\\), we may decompose the electric tensor into the near-, transition-, and far-field components: